Banksy-w/SeaYa/README.md

 - This platform **unifies event management** for **all Sui-related events**, including hackathons, seminars, conferences, and side events.
 - Users can **register, submit projects, and vote** inQW a decentralized and transparent manner.
-- Judges and community members can **evaluate projects and vote using SUI, USDC, or USDT**.
+- Judges and community members can **evaluate projects and vote using SUI**.
 - AI agents handle **event promotion and project highlights** automatically.
 - Participants receive **dynamic NFTs** that track their engagement and achievements in the ecosystem.